shifatsrm09/Router-Reboot-Automation/README.md

 # 🚀 Router Reboot Automation

-Rebooting your router… what a hassle, right?
+**Rebooting your router… what a hassle!** 😫

-You could do it the old-fashioned way: manually power it off, or log into the admin portal and navigate the menus to hit that elusive reboot button—time-consuming and tedious.
+Do you really want to **manually power it off**, or **log into the admin portal** and hunt through menus just to hit that elusive reboot button? ⏳

-But what if you could simply double-click a batch file, sit back, and watch it perform the reboot flawlessly every time?
-That’s the magic this project brings.
+Imagine this instead: **double-click a batch file**, sit back, and watch as your router **reboots flawlessly** every time. ⚡✨

-A headless Python automation script that safely performs a reboot.
+A **headless Python automation script** handles everything for you—safe, fast, and invisible.
 Fully configurable via JSON for credentials, URLs, and button selectors.
-Ideal for routine network maintenance and remote administration.
+Perfect for **routine network maintenance** and **remote administration**.

+---

 ---